What are tasks?

 A user who has been assigned a task has the ability to record multiple activities they've carried out in order to complete that task.
-These activities can be on or span several days with no limits to the number of activities recorded.
+These activities can be on or span several days with no limits to the number of activities recorded, allowing them to keep track of what they are doing on a specific task.

 Within the tasks section, depending on your permissions, you may be able to: